mortii/anki-morphs/docs/src/developer_guide/setup.md

    configuration in your IDE to execute the script, that way you can easily run it at your convenience, or just run it from a terminal

+export PYTHONPATH=./  # necessary to run pylint on test-directory